-The clubhouse is run as a separate business from the caravan park.
+The clubhouse and swimming pool is run as a separate business from the caravan park.
 They do not have an Access Statement but entry to the building is level and there is a disabled loo available in there.
 You can contact the clubhouse on 01227 771871.

 All the caravans are owner-occupied and are numbered in varying styles, usually on the electric box at the back of the caravan.

 Holiday caravans are available for sale (new and pre-owned).
 They are accessed via steps and no ramps are available.